 That death isn’t to be feared, that it is ordinary, that it is our shared destiny, is a theme in many Twilight Zone episodes, and the vehicle that conveys this idea is the personification of death.
 In this episode, Death i s a youthful, friendly, but apparently efficient professional man.
-In another, it’s a compassionate young man played by a young Robert Redford.
+In “Nothing in the Dark,” it’s a compassionate young man played by a young Robert Redford.

 Feldman, Fred, Confrontations with the Reaper: A Philosophical Study of the Nature and Value of Death, 1992, Oxford University Press.